teaching-on-testbeds/hello-aerpaw/index.md

 2. In the "Employer/Organization" field, indicate your affiliation (e.g. your school).
 3. In the "Position/Title" field, indicate your position (e.g. "Student", "Summer Research Intern", etc.).
 4. Describe your anticipated use of AERPAW in the "Field of Research" field.
 You can write something like "Run wireless network experiments" or "Lab assignment for my course with Prof. Fraida Fund" or similar.
-5. Click "Update Profile" to save your entries.
+5. Click "Save Updates" to save your entries.

 #### Generate SSH keys